Industry Insights

 Airbnb industry trends

-The outbreak of the COVID-19 pandemic, which canceled travel plans and even the need to travel at all, has posed severe threats to the Airbnb industry and paused the company’s consistent year-over-year revenue growth.
+The COVID-19 pandemic, which canceled travel plans and even the need to travel at all, has posed severe threats to the Airbnb industry and paused the company’s year-over-year revenue growth.

 But Airbnb has successfully navigated this challenging operating environment and increased its market share during this time.